Bénouville castle, Ledoux's little Neoclassical gem

 The current castle was put up on the location of a former fortress built in the 15th century, bought in 1501 by Jean Guillain.
 In 1768, the new owners, the Livry family, decided to re-build the old castle.

 Finished in 1777, Bénouville is a pure neoclassical jewel.
 A sir called Jean-François Gillet, from Caen, completed the inner decoration: panelling, stuccos... the inner staircase was completed by Ledoux and Georges Jacob produced the gorgeous Louis XVI furniture.

-But the marquis de Livry passed away, and his castle was just finished...
+But the marquis de Livry passed away...
 His widow, indebted, fell that something was approaching: French revolution, indeed!
 She sold the castle and all the furniture to a fermier general.
-Luckily, Bénouville was spared by the Revolutionaries.
+Luckily, Bénouville was spared by Revolutionaries.

 It was bought in 1927 by Calvados county council: it houses nowadays the Chambre des Comptes of Basse-Normandie departement.